 2)When did

 you open your first school in the US?
-We opened our first school

 in 1968 in Queens, new York.
 There has been a Sayoc Family school of martial arts somewhere in the US for over 35 continuous